8 Ways To Deal With Entitled Teenagers

 1. Don’t Reward Bad Behaviour

 This is easier said than done, but don’t let your teen get their own way after they have misbehaved, being disrespectful, or failed to meet an expectation.
-Every time you give in to your teen out of sympathy or to avoid their angry outburst you are rewarding them and encouraging to do more of the same next time.
+Every time you give in to your teen out of sympathy or to avoid the angry outburst you are rewarding them and encouraging to do more of the same next time.

-Yes it can be exhausting dealing with your teen’s carry on when you discipline them, but letting things go, or worse still giving in, is a guarantee things will only get worse in the long run.
+Yes, it can be exhausting dealing with your teen’s carry on when you discipline them, but letting things go, or worse still giving in, is a guarantee things will only get worse in the long run.

 When your teenager behaves badly their needs to be a consequence – it is that simple.
-Every time you let something slide you set a new lower standard of what is okay in your teenagers mind.
+Every time you let something slide you set a new lower standard of what is okay in your teenager’s mind.
 The more you let something go the harder and longer it will take to correct going forward.